Sand and Gravel

 Flourite® Black Mineral Composition

 Units=mg/kg, source: Plasma Emission Spectrometer, EPA Method 6010, Univ. of Georgia Chemical Analysis Lab

 Although it is pre-washed, because Flourite® Black is a natural product, it may become dusty in transit and require rinsing before use to remove any residual dust.

-A: Flourite will work fine with an UGF.
-Flourite is ideally sized and has a clay based composition (including minerals such as iron and manganese) that is ideal for plant growth.
-Flourite will not soften or decompose to an unsuitable state.
-In addition, Flourite has an attractive, natural appearance.
+A: Flourite® substrates will work fine with an UGF.
+Flourite® substrates will not soften or decompose to an unsuitable state.
+In addition, Flourite® substrates have an attractive, natural appearance.

 A: It is possible to experience an excess of particles/dust from this product due to frictional action in packaging and shipping.
-Flourite Red is an ore with a rich mineral composition and is not chemically coated.
+Flourite® substrates are ores with a rich mineral composition and are not chemically coated.
 Even though some small particles washed away, the product is completely viable and will still offer the same benefit.
 A better way to add this to an established aquarium is to add small amounts at a time a half day to 24 hours apart making sure these small amounts are rinsed thoroughly.
 You can also use a water clarifier like our Clarity to clump any small free floating particles together making it easier for your mechanical filter to catch.
 Your cartridges/floss will tend to clog from all the particles being trapped and will need rinsing or replacing regularly.

 Can't find what you're looking for?
 Ask us a new question.
 One of the experts from our technical support staff will be happy to promptly respond.
 You can also call 888‑732‑0003 (Monday- Friday 9:00 AM - 5:00 PM EST) if you would like to speak directly with a technical support representative.